jsbroks/awesome-dataset-tools/README.md

 ### Text

-- [DataProfiler](https://github.com/capitalone/DataProfiler) - A Python library designed by Capital One to make data analysis, monitoring and sensitive data detection easy
+- [DataProfiler](https://github.com/capitalone/DataProfiler) - A Python library designed by Capital One to make data analysis, monitoring, and sensitive data detection easy